 - if the UE is configured by higher layers to decode PDSCH according to quasi co-location Type-A as described in subclause 7.1.10

-- the UE may assume the antenna ports 0 – 3, 107 – 110 of the serving cell are quasi co-located (as defined in [3]) with respect to Doppler shift, Doppler spread, average delay, and delay spread.
+- the UE may assume the antenna ports 0 – 3, 107 – 110 of the serving cell are quasi co-located (as defined in MFA TS 36.211 [3]) with respect to Doppler shift, Doppler spread, average delay, and delay spread.

 - if the UE is configured by higher layers to decode PDSCH according to quasi co-location Type-B as described in subclause 7.1.10

-- the UE may assume antenna ports 15 – 22 corresponding to the higher layer parameter qcl-CSI-RS-ConfigNZPId-r11 (defined in subclause 9.1.4.3) and antenna ports 107-110 are quasi co-located (as defined in [3]) with respect to Doppler shift, Doppler spread, average delay, and delay spread.
+- the UE may assume antenna ports 15 – 22 corresponding to the higher layer parameter qcl-CSI-RS-ConfigNZPId-r11 (defined in subclause 9.1.4.3) and antenna ports 107-110 are quasi co-located (as defined in MFA TS 36.211 [3]) with respect to Doppler shift, Doppler spread, average delay, and delay spread.

 9.1.4.3 Resource mapping parameters for EPDCCH

-For a given serving cell, if the UE is configured via higher layer signalling to receive PDSCH data transmissions according to transmission mode 10, and if the UE is configured to monitor EPDCCH, for each EPDCCH-PRB-set, the UE shall use the parameter set indicated by the higher layer parameter re-MappingQCL-ConfigId-r11 for determining the EPDCCH RE mapping (defined in subclause 6.8A.5 of [3]) and EPDCCH antenna port quasi co-location.
-The following parameters for determining EPDCCH RE mapping (as described in subclause 6.8A.5 of [3]) and EPDCCH antenna port quasi co-location are included in the parameter set:
+For a given serving cell, if the UE is configured via higher layer signalling to receive PDSCH data transmissions according to transmission mode 10, and if the UE is configured to monitor EPDCCH, for each EPDCCH-PRB-set, the UE shall use the parameter set indicated by the higher layer parameter re-MappingQCL-ConfigId-r11 for determining the EPDCCH RE mapping (defined in subclause 6.8A.5 of MFA TS 36.211 [3]) and EPDCCH antenna port quasi co-location.
+The following parameters for determining EPDCCH RE mapping (as described in subclause 6.8A.5 of MFA TS 36.211 [3]) and EPDCCH antenna port quasi co-location are included in the parameter set:

 - crs-PortsCount-r11.